jss367/jss367.github.io/_posts/2022-04-11-siamese-networks-with-fastai.md

 ```

-Now we have to split the data.
+We have to split the data.
 We can do a random split.

 ```python